Artchibald/WTW_107405_product_logo_template_script/README.md

     <img src="images/img.png" alt="Logo" width="180" height="180">
   </a>

-<h3 align="center">A Typescript file that converts into ECMA 3 target JS file for use in Adobe Illustrator 2022.
-JS script that takes 2 icons on 2 artboards @256x256 and exports them into a variety of banners and formats, including company logo and text.</h3>
+<h3 align="center">A Typescript file that converts Adobe Extendscript into ECMA 3 target JS file for use in Adobe Illustrator 2023.
+JS script that takes 2 icons on 2 artboards @256x256 and exports them into a variety of banners and formats, including company logo and text for use in various software use interfaces.</h3>

   <p align="center">
     Useful links